Multi-Channel Speaker Verification for Single and Multi-talker Speech: Experiments

-For speaker embedding network, we use the standard ResNet-34 architecture with \ac{TAP} of embeddings~\cite{jung2019self}.
-For speech enhancement network, we use a simple 3-layer dilated \ac{CNN} with dilations=(1,2,4).
+For the speaker embedding network, we use the standard ResNet-34 architecture with \ac{TAP} of embeddings ~\cite{jung2019self}.
+For the speech enhancement network, we use the multi-channel TasNet with 4 \ac{TCN} blocks.
+Each TCN block is stacked by 8 Dilated 1-D ConvBlock with exponentially increased dilation factors $2^0, 2^1, ....,2^7$.
+Each dilated 1-D ConvBlock consists of a 1$\times$1 convolutional layer, a depth-wise separable convolution layer (D--Conv) \cite{DCONV}, with PReLU \cite{PReLU} activation function, and normalization added between each two convolution layers.
+Skip connection is added in each dilated 1-D ConvBlock.
+The early fusion method \cite{gu2019Multi} was adopted to combine LPS, IPD, and AF features before feeding into a TCN block.
 For \ac{VAD} network, we use a 2-layer \ac{BLSTM}.
 We do Adam optimization with initial \ac{LR} of 0.0075, batch size of 240, 8 epochs, and a simple \ac{LR} scheduler (decrease by 50\% when validation loss does not improve).
 For contrastive fine-tuning experiments, $K=4$ for \emph{PK sampling}, $P=60$ (since batch size is 240), $\beta=1$ for softplus function, and LR is 0.01 with similar scheduling as before.
-For final evaluation, we create 10,000 one-vs-one trials with equal number of target and non-target trials.
-Our 512-D speaker embeddings (extracted from penultimate layer of ResNet) are compared using a simple cosine similarity backend~\cite{li2017deep} and results are reported in terms of validation accuracy, \ac{EER}, and \ac{minDCF} with target prior probability of 0.05.
+Our 512-D speaker embeddings (extracted from the penultimate layer of ResNet) are compared using a simple cosine similarity backend~\cite{li2017deep} and results are reported in terms of validation accuracy, \ac{EER}, and \ac{minDCF} with the target prior probability of 0.05.
 The lower the EER and minDCF, the better.